How to Qualify B2B Leads

 B2B lead qualification is an absolute necessity in the sales world today.

-You can get interest from several leads, but they may not always be the right customer for you.
+You can get interested from several leads, but they may not always be the right customer for you.
 So you want to make sure you are not spending too much time and resources chasing after the wrong prospect.
 The quicker you can qualify or disqualify the prospect, the quicker your team can move on to real potential customers.